apollochenlh/learngit/readme.txt

-git is a version vontrol system. git is free software.
+git is a distributed version vontrol system. git is free software.